 We’re proud to announce support for building production-ready, augmented reality (AR) experiences for iOS and Android devices using ArcGIS Runtime!
-ArcGIS Runtime toolkits for Android, iOS and .NET (Qt is coming in the near future) have been updated for version 100.6 to include a new AR view component (eg ArcGISARView) and API, built on the SceneView and 3D capabilities in ArcGIS Runtime.
+ArcGIS Runtime toolkits for Android, iOS, .NET, and Qt have been updated for version 100.6 to include a new AR view component (eg ArcGISARView) and API, built on the SceneView and 3D capabilities in ArcGIS Runtime.
 You can use this AR view with device sensors such as a compass and camera to build flyover, tabletop AR and world-scale AR experiences.

 Flyover – Allows you to explore a scene using your device as a window into a virtual world.
 The viewpoint of the camera in the scene will respond in the position and orientation of the device.
 A typical flyover experience will start with the scene’s camera positioned over an area of interest.
 The user can touch to change position, or move and rotate the device to navigate the virtual world.